NikitaRudakow/NikitaRudakow/README.md

 - 👋 Hi, I’m @nikitarudakow
-- 👀 I’m interested in python
+- 👀 I’m interested in python and golang
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Redis
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on interesting people who want to develop in the IT world.
-- 📫 How to teach me python
+- 📫 How to teach me Assembler

 <!---
 glebrukitin/glebrukitin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.